Coughing up blood

 "Coughing up blood is never a good sign.
 Right then and there, go see your doctor," says Raja Flores, MD, professor and chairman of thoracic surgery at Icahn School of Medicine at Mount Sinai in New York City.
 Although cancer may not necessarily be the cause of your bloody coughs, you should definitely get tested, he says.
-These are other cancer symptoms women should never ignore and cancer signs men should pay attention to.
+These are 15 cancer symptoms women are most likely to ignore.

 Pay attention to chest, back, or shoulder pain that's new and doesn't go away.
 You may notice a feeling of tightness, or a sharp pain that can get worse with deep breathing, coughing, or laughing.
 "You feel pain where the tumor is located," says Dr. Flores.
 "If the tumor is to the side, you'll feel pain on your side, if it's toward the back of the chest you'll feel pain in your back."
 Any chest pain warrants a call to your doctor, just in case, he says.
-Chest pain can also be a sign of a heart attack.
+Here's how to know if your chest pain is a sign of a heart attack, instead.

 Coughing fits can be caused by something as simple as allergies, a cold, or water down the wrong pipe; but if your cough never seems to go away, it could be a sign of something more serious, like lung cancer.
+(Before you get too worried, these are the 10 most common reasons for a persistent cough.)
 "Cancer in the airway can irritate your throat and make you cough," says Dr. Flores.
 "There's something in there that's not supposed to be there, so your body is trying to get rid of it."
 Cancer can also produce mucus, which exacerbates the cough and makes it worse.

 If you're suddenly winded after climbing the stairs, or your daily walk around the block leaves you gasping for breath, it could be a symptom of lung cancer.
 "Shortness of breath can come from a tumor blocking the windpipe.
 It can also stem from an accumulation of fluid in the chest that pushes on the lung and leaves you with a lack of air,” says Dr. Flores.
+(Here's how to know if your shortness of breath is a sign of a blood clot, instead.)
 When cancer forms in the lining of the lung, it causes fluid to build up in your chest; and although your chest can hold between three and four liters of fluid, when it completely fills up, the lungs are unable to get enough air, he says.
 Trouble breathing when you're sitting or lying down can also be a sign of trouble.